yoni206/hermes/dispatcher/README.md

     - generic: running the query using CVC4

 ## Installation:
-  - cd to the main directory
+  - cd to the main directory (the directory that contains the current README file)
   - run:
     `# docker build -t dispatcher .`